What Does It Cover, and What Will It Cost You?

 intended to lower legal fees in an accident.

-No-fault insurance most often relates to Personal Injury Protection (PIP) in a car insurance policy, i.e. compensation for medical bills and lost wages.
-Standard no-fault insurance will not pay for the repair or replacement of a vehicle in an accident; this protection often falls under the collision portion of an auto insurance policy.
+When speaking collectively about this coverage, no-fault insurance most often refers to Med-Pay and Personal Injury Protection (PIP) in a car insurance policy, i.e. compensation for medical bills and lost wages.
+Standard no-fault insurance will not pay for the repair or replacement of a vehicle in an accident; this protection often falls under the collision portion of auto insurance policies.

 When a driver is at fault in an accident, it can result in higher